saltysoup/a3-bootcamp-ce/Day2/inference-with-vllm-on-gke/README.md

 kubectl apply -f gemma-vllm-l4.yaml
 ```

-A Pod in the cluster downloads the model weights from Hugging Face using your access token and starts the serving engine.
+A Pod in the cluster will download the model weights from HuggingFace using your access token and start the serving engine.

 Wait for the Deployment to be available: